 Under the OPA regulations, federal trustees must comply with the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C. § 4321 et seq., and its regulations, 40 C.F.R. § 1500 et seq., when planning restoration projects.
 NEPA requires federal agencies to analyze the environmental impacts of their actions/decisions and to provide public involvement opportunities.
-The MS TIG prepared this Draft SRP to supplement the 2016-2017 RP/EA as part of those processes.
-In accordance with 40 C.F.R. § 1501.5, the MS TIG designated DOI as the lead federal agency responsible for NEPA compliance for this Draft SRP.
+The MS TIG prepared the draft and final SRP to supplement the 2016-2017 RP/EA as part of those processes.
+In accordance with 40 C.F.R. § 1501.5, the MS TIG designated DOI as the lead federal agency responsible for NEPA compliance for the SRP.

-As part of the 2016-2017 RP/EA, the MS TIG completed an environmental assessment pursuant to NEPA on the on the Grand Bay Project.
+As part of the 2016-2017 RP/EA, the MS TIG completed an environmental assessment pursuant to NEPA on the On the Grand Bay Project.
 NEPA authorizes a federal agency to adopt an existing NEPA analysis provided that the analysis meets the standards for an adequate statement under the

 NEPA regulations (40 C.F.R. § 1506.3).
-This Draft SRP adopts and incorporates by reference the analysis undertaken in the 2016-2017 RP/EA with respect to the Grand Bay Project.
+This SRP adopts and incorporates by reference the analysis undertaken in the 2016-2017 RP/EA with respect to the Grand Bay Project.
+The adopted NEPA analysis serves as the environmental assessment for this SRP.

-The MS TIG has determined that the potential environmental consequences from the additional acquisition and habitat management activities that would occur with the funding proposed in this Draft SRP fall within the scope of those environmental consequences already evaluated in the 2016-2017 RP/EA.
+The MS TIG has determined that the potential environmental consequences from the additional acquisition and habitat management activities that would occur with the funding selected in this final SRP fall within the scope of those environmental consequences already evaluated in the 2016-2017 RP/EA.
 The additional funding would simply allow the MS TIG to continue toward meeting the acquisition goal of up to 8,000 acres and habitat management goal of up to 17,500 acres as analyzed in the 2016-2017 RP/EA, and thus no additional NEPA analysis is required for the funding increase.
-The MS TIG's proposed addition of funding in support of further acquisition and/or habitat management and project success monitoring within the acreage limits of the Grand Bay Project do not "make a substantial change relevant to environmental concerns" related to the proposal that are not documented in the 2016-2017 RP/EA (see 40 C.F.R. § 1502.9(c)(1)).
+The MS TIG's addition of funding in support of further acquisition and/or habitat management and project success monitoring within the acreage limits of the Grand Bay Project do not "make a substantial change relevant to environmental concerns" and there are no "significant new circumstances or information relevant to environmental concerns" related to the proposal that are not documented in the 2016-2017 RP/EA (see 40 C.F.R. § 1502.9(c)(1)).
+Therefore, a Finding of No Significant Impact (FONSI) was prepared for this SRP (See Appendix A).
 Section 3.0 below summarizes the 2016-2017 RP/EA NEPA analysis with respect to the Grand Bay Project.